-The Company has evaluated subsequent events from March 1, 2024 September 1, 2024 through to the date of this filing Form 10-K 10-Q and determined that there have been no reportable subsequent events.
+The Company has evaluated subsequent events from September 1, 2024 through to December 1, 2024, and the date of this filing, Form 10-Q and determined that there have been no reportable subsequent events.
+2.49 million of the Company's outstanding warrants were exercised with proceeds to the Company of \$2,708.